Babatunde Oshinowo

-Babatunde Oluwasegun Temitope Oluwakorede Adisa "Baba" Oshinowo, Jr. [Ba-ba-TOON-day OH-shi-no-who] (born January 14, 1983) is a former American football defensive tackle.
+Babatunde Oluwasegun Temitope Oluwakorede Adisa "Baba" Oshinowo Jr. [Ba-ba-TOON-day OH-shi-no-who] (born January 14, 1983) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 His second name "Oluwasegun" means "God has been victorious" in the Yoruba language.
-He was drafted by the Cleveland Browns in the sixth round of the 2006 NFL Draft.
-He played college football at Stanford.
+He played college football for the Stanford Cardinal and was selected by the Cleveland Browns in the sixth round of the 2006 NFL draft.

-Oshinowo has also been a member of the Chicago Bears, Washington Redskins, Philadelphia Eagles, Carolina Panthers and San Francisco 49ers.
+Oshinowo was also a member of the Chicago Bears, Washington Redskins, Philadelphia Eagles, Carolina Panthers and San Francisco 49ers.

-Early years
+Early life

 Oshinowo played high school football at Neuqua Valley High School in Naperville, Illinois, where he was known as "OJ" Oshinowo.
 He was an All-Prep American as a Senior in defense at Neuqua.
 He holds two track and field records at Neuqua, one for shot put and one for discus.
 At Stanford, Oshinowo obtained a bachelor's degree in electrical engineering.

 Professional career

 Cleveland Browns

 On September 19, 2006, Cleveland signed Oshinowo from their practice squad.
 He was active for three games and played in the season finale against the Houston Texans, recording two tackles.